Saturn-Cake/Dots/README.md

 # Info

 Os: Manjaro and Wm: Bspwm.
 Wallpaper: https://imgur.com/a/J18jqGm (i've got this wallpaper in a video where the guy made a pack with +200 wallpapers.
 Video link: https://youtu.be/Z3oGwFJQxiQ , github page: https://github.com/kitsunebishi/Wallpapers all the credits of the wallpaper goes to him, pls sub there).
 Compositor: Picom, Modules Bars: Polybar.
 Program launchers: rofi, Open apps: Cbonsai and cava .
-(Pls use cbonsai, is so pretty)
+(Pls use cbonsai, is so pretty, and colors are from pywal, github page: https://github.com/dylanaraps/pywal)

 # Dependencies on polybar